-Things, however, didn't quite go to plan.
+But things didn't go to plan.
 My boyfriend contracted a serious illness, ended up being hours from death and very nearly lost his leg.
-After a three-week stint in Bangkok hospital, a crazy GoFundMe campaign, one fourteen hour, medically assisted flight to London and an air ambulance, we were home (well, almost home - for me).
+After a three-week stint in Bangkok hospital, a crazy GoFundMe campaign, a fourteen hour, medically assisted flight to London and an air ambulance, we were home (well, almost home - for me).
 At the same time our faces were in tabloids around the world.

 Despite my move back being more difficult than expected, in more ways than one (WAY more difficult than my initial decision to move to Hong Kong in the first place), I feel that i'm in the right place.
 The first six/seven months were pretty hectic, I was between Belfast and home, trying to balance spending time with family, friends and my boyfriend.
 I took up driving lessons (and did, eventually, pass) and made a lot of summer plans with friends I hadn't seen much of since i'd been away.
 I was also trying to freelance on the back of nothing experience-wise and hold down a (minimum wage) job and a remote internship.
 It was probably a bit much to take on, I exhausted myself physically, mentally and financially.
 It was the opposite of what I came home for.

-I do feel like I can see things more clearly now, I've finally found some direction.
+I do feel like things are clearer now, I've finally found some direction.
 I'm sure, after a couple of 'slow' months, some quiet time at home and topping up my piggy bank again, I will be ready to consider my next move.

 I still haven't figured everything out, but I'm getting there.
 Do I regret coming home?
 Not a bit.
 I followed my instinct and things are slowly coming together.
 In all honesty, I've probably gone through more of that stuff people do travel for.. self discovery, reflection, and even growing up.. through coming home than I did during three years in Asia.
-In some ways, coming home after travelling has been the biggest, most challenging, journey of all.
-And I'm sure it won't be the last.
+In some ways, coming home after travelling has been the most challenging journey of all, and I'm sure it won't be the last.